echeran/smile-of-murugan/webbook/chapter05.md

 regions: in *Kur*.
-119, we have in those lines the snake and the elephant; in this stanza, we have in the first 2 lines the earth, the sky, the waters, the mountain-slopes, and the 3rd line, too, is filled with the *karupporuḷ* material: the black-stalked *kuṟiňci* flowers.
+119, we have in those lines the snake and the elephant; in this stanza, we have in the first 2 lines the earth, the sky, the waters, the mountain-slopes, and the 3rd line, too, is filled with the *karupporuḷ* material: the black-stalked *kuṟiñci* flowers.
 The second part, usually shorter (in a 4-line stanza it usually begins in the penultimate 3-feet line, or sometimes only in the very last line) contains the substance of the poem, its essence (*uripporuḷ*), the